To sum our organization up in just a few words, WOOFobia was founded on the idea that dogs make our lives better. Period. End of story.

 A recent 2017 report by Social Progress Imperative did a comprehensive study involving 128 countries around the world, indexing and ranking their standards of living in three groups: Basic Human Needs, Foundations of Wellbeing, and Opportunity.
 Ranking high in many categories, such as Access to Advanced Education (1) and Shelter (10), the United States ranks extremely poor in sub-category’s Suicide Rate (82) and Homicide Rate (70), showing real signs of a growing problem with mental health in our country.

-Additionally, preliminary research has shown potential evidence they can use their keen sense of smell to provide warning of pending seizures, detect certain cancers, as well as help identify specific life-threatening food allergies (i.e. peanuts).
+As it turns out, dogs have a profound, immeasurable, positive effect on our quality of life – beyond being declared the moniker of “Man’s Best Friend”.
+They help their human counterparts in a variety of formal assistive roles, such as service dogs, therapy dogs, and emotional support dogs.
+Preliminary research has shown evidence dogs can use their keen sense of smell to provide warning of pending seizures, detect certain cancers, as well as help identify life-threatening food allergies (i.e. peanuts).

 Beyond that, there are many, many other significant contributions made by dogs in society that often get devalued or overlooked.

 A quick Google search will bring up hundreds upon hundreds of links to news stories and research studies peppered across the internet of the benefits to sharing your life with dogs.

 First and foremost, dogs make us healthier.
 They can force us to get out of the house and become more active with regular walks, which can help those looking to lose weight.
 And on those walks, they make us more social when interacting or meeting new people…especially amongst other dog-lovers.